 Mr. Hunt.
-I ghosted a couple of -- I'm very reluctant to go into this, although I have discussed it with John Crowdson.
-But this is another one of those difficult areas where it's very hard for me to prove.
+I ghosted a couple of -- I'm very reluctant to go into this, although I have discussed it with John But this is another one of those difficult areas where it's very hard for me to prove.

-There came a time in the spring of, I think it was the spring of about 1969, when the Soviet Russia Division asked me if I could cause to have published something on the -- by this time I was no longer with the Domestic Operation Division.
-I was with Western Europe -- on the increasing use by the KGB of such covers as Actoflat and things like that, and Christ, I hope this doesn't get out.
+There came a time in the spring of, I think it was the spring of about 1969, when the Soviet Russia Division asked me if I could cause to have published something on the -by this time I was no longer with the Domestic Operation I was with Western Europe -- on the increasing use Division. by the KGB of small covers as Aeroflat and things like that, and Christ, I hope this doesn't get out.